Paulie Calafiore Claims Johnny Bananas Tried To Get Him Banned From ‘The Challenge’

 — PeopleTV (@peopletv) September 27, 2019

 According to Paulie, Bananas felt that the threat was physical.
 The Big Brother 18 alum explained he only meant he would be booting Bananas from future seasons of The Challenge early.
-Paulie continued to say he wasn’t looking for respect in the game necessarily, but outside of the house man-to-man, and he still hasn’t gotten that yet.
+Paulie continued to say he wasn’t looking for respect in the game necessarily, but outside of the house, man-to-man, and he still hasn’t gotten that yet.
 These comments probed Bananas to try and ban the rookie from the original War of the Worlds.

 As for War of the Worlds 2, Bananas allegedly tried to ban Paulie because of the cheating scandal that happened offscreen between Cara Maria and himself.
 Cara Maria and Paulie were able to work through their issues and are still together today, and Bananas was unsuccessful again in keeping his enemy off the show.
 Cara Maria and Bananas have been at odds for several seasons now as well, as The Inquisitr previously reported.